EnlightenedAI-Lab/EnlightenedAI-Lab/DIAGRAMS.md

 # Diagram Gallery

-This page is a clean visual index of all conceptual diagrams used in the Reflective Alignment Architecture (RAA) and Reflective Duality Layer (RDL).
+This page is a clean visual index of all conceptual diagrams, flowcharts, and behavioural experiment maps used in the Reflective Alignment Architecture (RAA) and Reflective Duality Layer (RDL).
-Each link opens a dedicated diagram page with caption and explanation.
+Each link opens a dedicated page with caption and explanation.

 ---